-3.2.3 Classification
+3.1.3 Classification

 Financial assets and financial liabilities held at fair value through profit or loss are those that meet the definition of held for trading in AASB 9 Financial Instruments.
-These include investments in equity instruments, interest bearing securities, derivatives and units in exchange traded funds (ETFs), listed and unlisted unit trusts.
+These include investments in unlisted unit trusts.

-Financial assets measured at amortised cost include cash and cash equivalents and term deposits.
-Financial liabilities measured at amortised cost include balances due to brokers and accounts payable.
+Financial assets measured at amortised cost include cash and cash equivalents.
+Financial liabilities measured at amortised cost include accounts payable.

-3.2.4 Measurement
+3.1.4 Measurement